Fort Worth Prairie Park & Rock Creek/Lake Benbrook Complex

 Then I discovered the prairie, and a slow healing began.

 Creating and completing the new Fort Worth Prairie Park and Rock Creek/Lake Benbrook Complex as an ecosystem reserve

 County, State, Federal, corporation, private individual and foundation money will permanently protect this national treasure.
 Companies, foundations, private trusts and individuals concerned about protecting native wildlife, the natural environment, and offsetting their carbon footprint can directly do so by financially supporting the permanent protection of native prairie grassland and root-system carbon storage in the new FWPP, as well as building a 1,000-years+ legacy model of health for all people.
-Our fundraising efforts involve the following:

 - The Fort Worth Prairie is a unique ecosystem of tallgrass prairie, limestone seeps, shortgrass prairie barrens, creeks, and wetlands.
 It is a southern biome of the North American Tallgrass Prairie.
 The Tallgrass Prairie is the most endangered major ecosystem in North America.
 It is classified as G1/G2, (G1 means critically imperiled, less than 6 known occurrences.
 G2 means imperiled, 6-20 known occurrences.
 G1/G2 means there is uncertainty over the status (Brian Rowe, Texas Master Naturalist, 2007.).
 Only several thousand acres of the once 1.3 million acre Fort Worth Prairie ecosystem exist today.